-Through its persistent work over the past almost four decades – from participating in the drafting of the UN Minimum Rules for the Administration of Juvenile Justice (1985) to the follow-up of the UNCRC’s General Comment No. 10 on Juvenile Justice (2007) – DCI has become the “go-to” nongovernmental organisation for leadership, experience, and technical expertise on Justice for Children.
+Justice for Children remains the overarching strategic priority of the DCI Movement.
+Through its constant work over the past four decades, from participating in the drafting of the UN Minimum Rules for the Administration of Juvenile Justice (1985), to the new UNCRC General Comment No. 24 on Children’s Rights in the Child Justice System (2019, available now in EN/FR/ES), and to the coordination of the NGO panel for the UN Global Study on Children Deprived of Liberty (GSCDL) .
+DCI has always emphasised the importance of establishing leadership, experience, and technical expertise on justice for children.

-DCI’s works to ensure that the conditions of children within justice systems to be internationally acknowledged; to place children within the frame of justice as a priority on international, regional and national agendas; and to see that national child-friendly justice systems are established, guided by the principles enshrined in the United Nations Convention on the Rights of the Child (UNCRC) and all other relevant international, regional, and national norms and standards.
+DCI’s long-term objectives, as established in our Strategic Framework, focus on ensuring that children’s rights are not only acknowledged internationally and nationally but that national child-friendly justice systems are established, guided by the principles enshrined in the United Nations Convention on the Rights of the Child (UNCRC) and all other relevant international, regional, and national norms and standards.

-Despite the increasing national and international attention on this issue, the level of political will to ensure compliance with international norms and standards remains low.
-Pursuing the protection and respect of human rights of children involved in the justice system remains a huge challenge.
-DCI – with its multi-level structure – is in a unique position to change the situation of children in contact with the law, and to ensure all children are able to access justice on an equal basis.
+Despite some progress, many countries lack information about the needs of children in contact with the law.
+Governments often fail to align their national legislation with existing standards or to provide the child-friendly justice systems enshrined in the UNCRC.
+Pursuing the protection and respect of the human rights of children involved in justice system remain a huge challenge.
+DCI – with its multi-level structure – is in a unique position to change the situation of children in contact with the law and to ensure that all children can access justice on an equal basis.